rooseveltframework/roosevelt/README.md

     - `npm run prodproxy`
     - `npm run x`
   - Script is short for: `nodemon app.js --production-proxy-mode`
-- `npm run generate-certs`: Generates self-signed HTTPS certs for your app.
+- `npm run generate-secrets`: Generates self-signed HTTPS certs and secrets for your app.
   - Default shorthand:
     - `npm run c`
-  - Script is short for: `node ./node_modules/roosevelt/lib/scripts/certsGenerator.js`
+  - Script is short for: `node ./node_modules/roosevelt/lib/scripts/generateSecrets.js`
 - `npm run audit-config`: Scans current `rooseveltConfig` and `scripts` in `package.json` and warns about any parameters or npm scripts that don't match the current Roosevelt API:
   - Default shorthand:
     - `npm run a`